 The GDPR places legal obligations on data processors to maintain records of personal data and how it’s processed.
 Controllers need to ensure to have contracts with processors and make sure they comply with GDPR.

 3 questions to find out if the GDPR applies to you

 1. Do you process EU residents’ personal data?

 If you process EU residents’ personal data, then GDPR applies to you.
-It doesn’t matter if an individual lives outside of an EU state, GDPR is there to safeguard the personal data of all EU citizens, so even in that case, GDPR applies to you.
+It doesn’t matter if an individual resides outside of an EU state.
+GDPR is there to safeguard the personal data of all EU citizens, so even in that case, GDPR applies to you.

 2. What does it mean if your company hires less than 250 employees?

-Organizations need to comply with the GDPR even if they hire less than 250 employees.
+Organizations must comply with the GDPR even when hiring less than 250 employees.
 It means that many small and medium-sized enterprises (SMEs) that process personal data of individuals in the European Union or sell goods or services to the EU are obligated to comply.